siemens/ix/packages/documentation/docs/controls/buttons/_button_styleguide.md

 - Do use short button labels to allow users to quickly scan, understand and remember them (follow our writing style guide for more support)
 - Do use only one primary (default) button in one visual unit for a clear and singular focus on the main call to action
 - Do use a default margin between adjacent buttons of at least <kbd>0.5rem</kbd>
-- Do adjust default and outline button width to label length or container width.
+- Do adjust default and outline button width to label length or container width
 - Don't extend your ghost button width beyond the label's available width
 - Don't only rely on buttons when many actions/functions are necessary (consider dropdowns, split buttons or moving some functionality to a drawer or a dialog)
 - Don't use buttons for navigation